 The Cherokee Friends are tribal members who are cultural specialists with vast knowledge of Cherokee history and culture.
 The group includes storytellers, singers, flute players, wood and stone carvers, and more.
 You can find the Cherokee Friends at the Museum of the Cherokee Indian, oftentimes in the lobby, where they demonstrate their arts and crafts skills and talk to visitors.
-Jerry Wolfe, Beloved Man of the Eastern Band of Cherokee Indians, tells stories in the Education wing of the museum from 1-2 on Fridays.

 3. Support local artists.

 Qualla Arts and Crafts Mutual, Inc., the nation's oldest and foremost Native American cooperative, showcases the work of over 250 artists working to preserve the artistic traditions of the Eastern Band of Cherokee Indians.
 Discover handmade work from master crafters of pottery, basket weaving, beadworking, silversmithing, wood and stone carving and more, and take a piece of Cherokee home with you.
 Qualla Arts and Crafts Mutual is open year round.